 If you're just getting started running, check out our beginner's guide to running — top tips from a running coach and don't forget to consider one of the best running hats to keep you cool and protected on sunny runs.
 Read on for all our picks for the best running shoes.

 The best running shoes you can buy today

-It was a close call between this and the Nike Invincible Run, which is also a brilliant everyday shoe, but when it comes down to it, the Pegasus is just more versatile.
+It was a close call between this and the Nike Invincible Run, which is also a brilliant everyday shoe, but when it comes down to it, the Pegasus was just more versatile during testing.
 It's got a good amount of React foam in the midsole for a lightweight, snappy feel underfoot, without being overly springy and leaving you feeling unstable on the run.
 The Pegasus is a workhorse - you can wear it for a marathon, your first 5K, and pretty much everything in between.

-The main downside here is that the Glycerin isn’t the fastest or lightest shoe on this list, so if you’re looking to run a personal best, you might want a snappier shoe.
+The main downside we found is that the Glycerin isn’t the cheapest everyday running shoe on this list, especially when it's not the most versatile.
 That said, if your goal is to get going, or get around the course, you’d be hard-pressed to find a more comfortable shoe to do this in.

 It’s a long-running myth in the shoe world that men’s and women’s running shoes are just different colors.
 The differences might not be obvious to the naked eye, but women’s shoes are designed for a woman’s foot, which is often smaller and narrower than a man’s.
 If we look at Brooks as an example, the standard size for women is a B width, whereas the standard for men is a D.